rsturla/website/content/blog/principle-of-least-privilege.md

 ### Infrastructure

-Implementing least privilege in your infrastructure works in a similar way to applications.
+Least privilege in your infrastructure works in a similar way to applications.
 A malicious actor could exploit a vulnerability in your infrastructure to gain access to your network, so it's essential to ensure that your infrastructure is not over-privileged.
 This can be achieved by following these three steps:

 1. **Network Segmentation**